Magi: Adventure of Sinbad: Anime

 An original video animation (OVA) produced by Lay-duce was announced in January 2014.
 It was directed by Yoshikazu Miyao, with Taku Kishimoto serving as the series composition and Soichiro Sako handling the character designs.
-The first episode was released with the manga's third volume on May 16, 2014.
-The second episode was released with the manga's fourth volume on August 18, 2014.
+The first episode was released with the manga's third special edition volume on May 16, 2014.
+The second episode was released with the manga's fourth special edition volume on August 18, 2014.
 The third episode was released with the fifth volume on December 18, 2014.
-The fourth episode was released with the manga's sixth volume on April 15, 2015.
-The fifth and final episode was released with the manga's seventh volume on July 15, 2015.
+The fourth episode was released with the manga's sixth special edition volume on April 15, 2015.
+The fifth and final episode was released with the manga's seventh special edition volume on July 15, 2015.

 An anime television series was announced in September 2015 with the same staff from the OVA series.
-It was scheduled to begin airing on April 15, 2016 in the Animeism programming block, but due to breaking news regarding the Kumamoto earthquake that hit the Kumamoto Prefecture in Japan on April 14, 2016, it was delayed.
+It was scheduled to begin airing on April 15, 2016, in the Animeism programming block; however, due to breaking news regarding the Kumamoto earthquake that hit the Kumamoto Prefecture in Japan on April 14, 2016, it was delayed.
 Instead, it began airing on April 23.
-The opening theme is "Spotlight" performed by Penguin Research and the ending theme is "Polaris" performed by Fujifabric.
+The opening theme is "Spotlight", performed by Penguin Research, and the ending theme is "Polaris", performed by Fujifabric.